MicrosoftDocs/azure-docs/articles/azure-functions/functions-create-function-linux-custom-image.md

 ## Create a Linux App Service plan

 Linux hosting for Functions is currently not supported on consumption plans.
-You must run on a Linux App Service plan.
+You have to host Linux container apps in a Linux App Service plan.
 To learn more about hosting, see [Azure Functions hosting plans comparison](functions-scale.md).

 [!INCLUDE [app-service-plan-no-h](../../includes/app-service-web-create-app-service-plan-linux-no-h.md)]